ni/nimi-python/docs/niswitch/class.rst

         .. note:: NI PXI-2501/2503/2565/2590/2591 Users--the actual delay will always be

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niswitch.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].settling_time`

+            To set/get on all channels, you can call the property directly on the :py:class:`niswitch.Session`.

+            Example: :py:attr:`my_session.settling_time`

         The following table lists the characteristics of this property.

             +-----------------------+-------------------------------------------------------------+